 During this greeting, I introduce each llama by name, age, and personality.
 This is where you choose your partner or they choose you.
 I am observing the whole time and may make or suggest the matches instead.

 A llama’s halter must fit up close to their eyes as they have very little bone or cartilage on their noses.
 If it fits improperly, they will feel that they might suffocate.
 For the same reason, they don’t like to be petted on the nose.
 Most like to be scratched or petted on the side of their neck or under their chin.

 After our visitors are paired up, I review walking on a lead and around obstacles, what words they understand, and what to do if you accidentally let go of your lead.

-Now I decide if our visitors are ready to leave the fenced area to go for walk in the woods.
-This is at my discretion.
+When I am confident that our visitors are ready, we leave the fenced area to walk the llamas in the woods.